Shimizu-Technology/shimizu-order-suite/docs/paypal_integration_guide.md

 1. Log in to the [PayPal Developer Dashboard](https://developer.paypal.com/dashboard/)
 2. Navigate to "My Apps & Credentials"
 3. Click "Create App" under the REST API apps section
-4. Enter a name for your app (e.g., "Hafaloha")
+4. Enter a name for your app (e.g., "Shimizu Order Suite")
 5. Select "Merchant" as the app type
 6. Click "Create App"